It's about to be 2017, which means that everyone is about to make their New Year's Resolutions.

-In the Chinese zodiac, the spirit of the horse represents a constant effort to better oneself, which means that this year could not be more perfect to spend focusing on your education and, of course, a way to pay for it!
+That means, the timing could not be more perfect to focus on resolving to focus on your education and, of course, a way to pay for it!

 Here are some suggestions of resolutions you can take on this year to improve your financial situation: